tefloon/linux/README.md

 ls -la ~/.zshrc

 # Test custom scripts
-cb --help     # Should show usage or work silently mdd --help    # Should work with directory
+cb --help          # Should work or show usage echo "test" | cb   # Should copy to clipboard

 # Check secrets (if using Bitwarden)
 ls -la ~/.ssh/